SnehDec/Hangman/README.md

 # Credit

-randomwordgenerator.com for providing the list of words used in this program Dan Dascalescu and CamHart on StackOverFlow for Node.js file-reading code (which I subsequently modified) Merriam-Webster whose API I used in this program to grab definitions, synonyms and antonyms of words in the list.
+randomwordgenerator.com for providing the list of words used in this program, Dan Dascalescu and CamHart on StackOverFlow for Node.js file-reading code (which I subsequently modified), Merriam-Webster whose API I used in this program to grab definitions, synonyms and antonyms of words in the list.